mlim912/phish-alert/README.md

 ```
 git clone https://github.com/mlim912/phish-alert.git
 ```
 2. Open Visual Studio code.
-Make sure you're in the right directory, open the terminal and install Node Modules by entering the following line to the terminal.
+Make sure you're in the right directory and you have Node installed in your computer, open the terminal and install Node Modules by entering the following line to the terminal.
 ```
 npm i
 ```